albertious/static-image-remover/README.md

 This Python script processes a video by removing frames that match a specified reference image and then compresses the resulting video.
 The script supports GPU acceleration for compression if an NVIDIA or AMD GPU is available, falling back to CPU-based compression otherwise.

+version with opencv mathcing operation is x3 slower than cpu version. i dunno what's up with that.

 ## Features

 - **Frame Removal:** Removes frames from the video that match a reference image using template matching.